Skip to main content

 • In-person trainings for clinicians on pesticides and heat stress.

-Virtual Case Management MCN is well known for its award-winning train-the-trainer curricula, ever-popular downloadable low-literacy comic books, and up-to-date, customizable materials addressing emerging issues from a clinician’s perspective and made with migrant and immigrant patients in mind.
+Virtual Case Management MCN is well known for its award-winning train-the-trainer curricula, ever-popular downloadable low-literacy comic books, and up-to-date, customizable materials addressing emerging issues from a clinician’s perspective.

 • Learn more about MCN’s partnership with three Ventanillas de Salud.